-In Australia, legislation is established through various Acts of parliament, which, in turn, are actioned through subordinate legislation, typically Regulation.
-In relation to the building and construction industry, the Building Ministers Forum (BMF) provides strategic policy direction to the preparation of the National Construction Code (NCC) by the Australian Building Code Board (ABCB).
+In Australia, legislation is established through various Acts of parliament which in turn are actioned through subordinate legislation, typically Regulation.
+In respect of the building and construction industry, the Building Ministers Forum (BMF) provides strategic policy direction to the preparation of the National Construction Code (NCC) by the Australian Building Code Board (ABCB).

-Australian Standards and various Codes of Practice are, in themselves, voluntary consensus documents representing the community's expectations regarding quality, safety and risk in the built environment.
+Australian Standards and various Codes of Practice are, in themselves, voluntary consensus documents representing the community expectation in respect to quality, safety and risk in the built environment.
 Australian Standards are NOT regulation.
 However, Australian Standards are made mandatory through either:

-Given the tightly coupled nature of the performance framework established by the design and various material Standards, stakeholders need to exercise significant care when attempting to utilise materials or products that do not have documented conformity to the performance requirements of the relevant Australian Standards.
-For this reason, our Standards provides very specific guidance on compliance.
+Given the tightly coupled nature of the performance framework established by the design and various material Standards, stakeholders need to exercise significant care when attempting to utilise materials that do not have documented conformity to the performance requirements of the relevant Australian material Standards.
+For this reason, AS 4100 (for example) provides very specific guidance on material compliance.

-High-strength steel fastener assemblies for structural engineering – Bolts, nuts and washers – Part 1: Technical requirements
+AS/NZS 1252 High strength steel fastener assemblies for structural engineering - Bolts, nuts and washers

 AS/NZS 1397 Continuous hot-dip metallic coated steel sheet and strip – Coatings of zinc and zinc alloyed with aluminium and magnesium